Discontinued Control Migration Guidelines

 Bing Maps AJAX Control Version 7

-The Bing Maps AJAX Control Version 7 (AJAX 7) is superseded by the Bing Maps V8 web control (V8).
+The Bing Maps AJAX Control Version 7 (AJAX 7) is superseded by the Bing Maps V8 Web Control (V8).
 The V8 control supports most of the same capabilities as AJAX v7 and has been extended to include features, such as autosuggest, heat maps, clustering, increased mobile support and much more.
-The V8 control is built on top of HTML5 technology which provides increased performance and the ability to render a lot more data.
-The core functionalities in the V8 control are largely backwards compatible with AJAX V7 which will help minimize migration efforts in most applications.
+The V8 Web Control is built on top of HTML5 technology which provides increased performance and the ability to render a lot more data.
+The core functionalities in the V8 Web Control are largely backwards compatible with AJAX V7 which will help minimize migration efforts in most applications.

 Bing Maps AJAX Control Version 6.3

 The Bing Maps AJAX Control Version 6.3 (AJAX v6.3) was superseded by the Bing Maps AJAX Control Version 7 (AJAX v7) in 2010 and was a natural choice for web-based mapping needs.
-With the AJAX v7 control also nearing end of life the V8 control is the recommended map control to migrate to.
+With the AJAX v7 control also reaching end of life, the V8 Web Control is the recommended map control to migrate to.
 The V8 control supports most of the same capabilities as the AJAX v6.3 and has been extended to include features, such as autosuggest, heat maps, mobile support, and increased international support.
-The V8 control performs better thanks to its streamlined and modular architecture.
-The V8 control is built on top of HTML5 technology which provides increased performance and the ability to render a lot more data.
+The V8 web control performs better thanks to its streamlined and modular architecture.
+The V8 web control is built on top of HTML5 technology which provides increased performance and the ability to render a lot more data.